Kinar-Usha/DNS_server/README.md

 # DNS Server

-The server houses a stub resolver, DNS recursive resolver.
+The server houses a DNS recursive resolver.
 It is compatible with existing DNS query tool dig.

 # Reference